 Other invoices showed security guards employed by IPPS had also worked at other businesses, including Miller Construction, Rotech Ltd and Robert Gordon University.

 The offences happened between August 2008 and May 2014.

 Sheriff Alison Stirling remanded McKay in custody, telling him that it was “virtually inevitable” that he would be given a custodial sentence when he returned to court for sentence next month.

 Read more at BBC

-Posted by GPD on February 20, 2017, With 472 Reads Filed under Of Interest.
+Posted by GPD on February 20, 2017, With 477 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.